Last Updated on May 19, 2023

 Bird watching on Rottnest Island

 If fluffy little furballs don’t tickle your fancy, but you’re drawn to birds, you’ll be able to get your “bird fix” on Rottnest Island.
 There are over 50 shorebird species, including red-capped robins, honeyeaters, Western gerygones, waders, Australian ravens, terns, spotted pardalotes and rock parrots.
-Pick up a copy of the handy “A birds eyes view of Rottnest Island” at the visitors center or print it out at home.
+Pick up a copy of the handy “A birds eyes view of Rottnest Island” at the visitors center.

 How much time to spend on Rottnest Island